 01 of 07

 The bristles of a waterbrush are normally just moist or damp, they're not dripping wet (Photo 1).
 The water seeps gradually and continuously from the water reservoir down into the bristles, keeping them moist.

 Just how moist the bristles are in a waterbrush depends on the brand.
 With some the water seeps slower than others, so we suggest trying a different brand if the first one you buy doesn't work well for you.
-Of the waterbrushes we've got, our favorite is Kuretake waterbrush (used for the photos in this article).
+Of the waterbrushes we've tested, our favorite is the Kuretake waterbrush used for the photos in this article.

 02 of 07